grafana/k8s-monitoring-helm/examples/openshift-compatible/README.md

 This example shows the modifications from the [default](../default-values) to deploy Kubernetes Monitoring on an OpenShift cluster.

-These modifications prevent deploying Kube State Metrics and Node Exporter, since they will already be present on the cluster, and adjust the configuration to the Grafana Agent to find those existing components.
+These modifications prevent deploying Kube State Metrics and Node Exporter, since they will already be present on the cluster, and adjust the configuration to Grafana Alloy to find those existing components.
-It also modifies the Grafana Agent to lock down security and permissions, and assigns a high-number port.
+It also modifies Grafana Alloy to lock down security and permissions, and assigns a high-number port.

-The `platform: openshift` switch also creates a SecurityContextConstraints object that modifies the permissions for the Grafana Agent for logs.
+The `platform: openshift` switch also creates a SecurityContextConstraints object that modifies the permissions for the Grafana Alloy for logs.
 This is required because of its use of hostPath volume mounts to detect and capture pod logs.

-Note that these agent pods cannot enable `readOnlyRootFilesystem` because they require being able to write to their storage path, which defaults to `/tmp/agent`.
+Note that these alloy pods cannot enable `readOnlyRootFilesystem` because they require being able to write to their storage path, which defaults to `/tmp/alloy`.

 ```yaml
 cluster: